 miniOrange provides secure access to Flatter Files for enterprises and full control over access to the application.
 Single Sign On (SSO) into Flatter Files with one set of login credentials.

-miniOrange Single Sign On (SSO) Solution provides easy and seamless access to all enterprise resources with one set of credentials, miniOrange provides Single Sign On (SSO) to any type of devices or applications whether they are in the cloud or on-premise.
+miniOrange Single Sign On (SSO) Solution provides easy and seamless access to all enterprise resources with one set of credentials. miniOrange also provides secure authentication by establishing a trust relationship between the Service Provider and Identity Provider. miniOrange Single Sign On supports SSO to any type of devices or applications whether they are in the cloud or on-premise.
 Learn More

 miniOrange supports both IdP (Identity Provider) and SP (Service Provider) initiated Single Sign On (SSO)

 In IdP Initiated Login, SAML request is initiated from miniOrange IdP.

 In SP Initiated Login, SAML request is initiated by Flatter Files.

 miniOrange provides user authentication from external directories like ADFS, Microsoft Active Directory, Azure AD, OpenLDAP, Google, AWS Cognito etc. It also provides user authentication with other IDPs like Shibboleth, PING, Okta, OneLogin, KeyCloak and many more.